-Pay particular attention to the material and craftmanship of the tool.
+Pay particular attention to the material and craftsmanship of the tool.

 - Wood is an ideal choice for a handle.
 Look for ash for the best in longevity and strength.

-- Plastic not our preferred material.
+- Plastic is not our preferred material.
 It does not absorb shock and tends to break.

 - Hand forged steel, carbon steel, and stainless steel are the strongest materials for blades.

-- Aluminum is light, but weaker.
-I would avoid tools made with this metal.
+- Aluminum is lighter but weaker.
+I would avoid tools made from this metal.

 - Fiberglass handles are a viable option.
 Like plastic, they will not absorb shock and can break.